Add To Favorites

 Travel ancient trade routes!
 What products were exchanged?
 Where were the major ports?
 How did traders cross land?
 Show these routes on a map.

-With different colors of yarn, diagram each trade route you researched.
-Include a key to identify the yarn color used for each trade route, dates the routes were used, and the map's scale.
+With different colors of yarn, students diagram each trade rout researched.
+Encourage students to include a key to identify the yarn color used for each trade route, dates the routes were used, and the map's scale.

-Shape Crayola Model Magic into replicas of some of the trade goods.
-Cover your art area with newspaper.
+After covering work area with recycled newspaper, students shape Crayola Model Magic into replicas of some of the trade goods.
 Paint the items in authentic colors with Crayola Tempera and Paint Brushes.
 Dry.

-Use Crayola School Glue to attach your trade goods to your Trade Route Timeline.
+Students use Crayola School Glue to attach trade goods to Trade Route Timeline.
 Dry.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step